Last updated on .

 Hiking

-For the hikers, there’s a 1.5 mile nature trail through sagebrush and an aspen forest.
-There’s also a 2.5 mile historic quarry trail that leads to an old fossil quarry.
+For the hikers, there’s a 1.5 mile nature trail through sagebrush and an aspen forest and a 2.5 mile historic quarry trail that leads to an old fossil quarry.
+There are also three unmaintained trails along old dirt roads.
 The ranger said you won’t be able to see any fossils but it’s an enjoyable trail nonetheless.
 Both trails run on a loop.

 Getting There